jiegenghua/jiegenghua.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for ACC, CDC, CCTA, TAC, IROS
+* Reviewer for ACC, CDC, CCTA, TAC, IROS, IEEE Communications Magzine, IEEE Journal on Selected Areas in Communications, IFAC
 * Chair of SoutheastCon2025